 11. Live a good, honorable life.
 Then when you get older and think back, you’ll be able to enjoy it a second time.

 Don’t forget rule 7.
 We all make mistakes.
 Doing the best you can in all situations is all you can do.
-Magnify your good memories.
+Magnify your wonderful memories.
 Remember the lessons.

 Learn to use your memory as a source of inspiration.
 Magnify the good and reduce the negative emotions associated with your memories.
-When you do this, then you can enjoy the good parts of life.
+When you do this, then you can enjoy the pleasant parts of life.

 12. A loving atmosphere in your home is the foundation of your life.

 13. In disagreements with loved ones, deal only with the current situation.
 Don’t bring up the past.

 See rule 7 again.
 Holding a grudge only hurts you.
-Don’t let the past hurt you over and over again.
+Don’t let the past hurt you repeatedly.
 You can’t change the past.
 Learn to focus on what you can change in the present.

 14. Share your knowledge.
 It’s a way to achieve immortality.

 This is an important part of your spiritual growth that we embed in our blended learning process.
 We never know something as well as when we share it with others.
 Sharing your knowledge helps others and fulfills your need to serve.

 15. Be gentle with the earth.

 We would have put this higher on the list.
 Earth is our only habit.
 There isn’t a backup planet.
 It makes no sense to pollute and destroy it for the sake of making money.
 The Earth is not ours to use for short term gains.
 We are just stewards and should consider the environment as the property of every living thing.
 Reduce your carbon footprint by recycling.
 Keep it clean.

 16. Once a year, go someplace, you’ve never been to before.